-With an estimated 40% of Europe's wind blowing over the UK, we're in a prime position to take advantage of wind power — but could you install one on your domestic property?
+With an estimated 40% of Europe's wind blowing over the UK, we're in a prime position to take advantage of wind power — but could you install a wind turbine on your domestic property?

-Wind power and wind turbines have a long history, but it is only in recent years that wind power has gained in notoriety as construction costs go down and the UK searches for low-carbon answers to generating energy.
+Wind power and wind turbines have a long history, but it is only in recent years that wind power has gained popularity as construction costs go down and the UK searches for low-carbon answers to generating energy.

 As such, much is being invested in large-scale wind production; but domestic wind turbines are a completely different proposition.
 Read on to find out how — or even if — this could work for your home.

 There are two main types of domestic wind turbines: the freestanding or pole-mounted wind turbine, and roof-mounted wind turbine.

 They also come in a whole variety of shapes and sizes, from small wind turbines units that generate around 100W and charge a battery, to much bigger units that can generate between 0.6 and 50KW, which can be used to power homes and businesses.

 Is a domestic wind turbine suitable for my home?

 Determining whether a domestic wind turbine is a good choice for you is no easy matter.
-It will depend on everything from the location of your home and the type of turbine, to whether you're on the grid and are suitable for the Feed-in Tariff scheme.
+It will depend on everything from the location of your home and the type of turbine to whether you're on the grid.

 So it's vital that you do your homework first.
 Here are the main issues you should be looking at:

 What is the wind speed like in your area?